Romance in A! Major (BONUS - In Yomi's Case...)

 "You wanna, uh, show me some more of those moves back at your place or something?
 I'm tired of all these dorks running around.
 It's boring."

 "I see."
-Tomo was offered a gloved hand.
+With a soft smirk, Yomi offered Tomo her hand with a rare, grace-like gesture.
 "Let's go, then.
 My place sounds good."

 Unable to hide the genuine smile from her face, Tomo simply replied by squeezing Yomi's hand in return.
 After wishing a visibly happy Kaorin a happy birthday, the two excused themselves from the party.
+As they left, Yomi realized she had left her bag behind, dress still in there, but she shrugged it off.
+Maybe someone else could find it and enjoy a free dress or something.
+Her attention was very much with Tomo now.
 They took the train back to Yomi's place – it was the quickest way back – never once letting go of each other's hands.
 It may have been difficult to put their thoughts into words, but these silent actions were all they needed to know about their feelings that evening.

 Once they reached their destination, a classical station was chosen to play softly within the confines of Yomi's room.
 It would play well into the morning, long after they danced to one more waltz, long after they changed into more relaxing clothes, and long after they decided to spend the rest of the evening together.